haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ## Tuples

-Tuples are the first kind of collection you are introduced to in Haskell.
-This is because they are simple, primitive, and have a terse, flexible, built in syntax.
+Tuples are the first collection you are introduced to in Haskell.
+They are simple, primitive, and have a terse, flexible, built in syntax.
 Tuples are sometimes referred to as anonymous records, but instead of referencing fields by name you reference them by position in the structure.
-Tuples can contain an arbitrary number of items, well this is not entirely true, the Haskell Report only requires up to 15-tuples and GHC comes with support for 62-tuples, but usually that is enough.We will focus on the 2-tuple since Haskell has good built in support for them.
+Although tuples can theoretically contain an arbitrary number of items, the reality is that the Haskell Report only requires up to 15-tuples and GHC comes with support for 62-tuples.
+We will focus on the 2-tuple since Haskell has good built in support for them.
 However, if you are interested this is what an 8-tuple looks like

 ```haskell
 ghci> :t ('0', '1', '2', '3', '4', '5', '6', "8-tuple")